awsdocs/amazon-elasticache-docs/doc_source/redis/redis-cluster-resharding-online.md

   + You can't specify the keyspace for shards independently\.
 To do this, you must use the offline process\.

 Currently, the following limitations apply to ElastiCache for Redis online resharding and rebalancing:
 + These processes require Redis engine version 3\.2\.10 or newer\.
-For information on upgrading your engine version, see [Upgrading Engine Versions](VersionManagement.md)\.
+For information on upgrading your engine version, see [Upgrading engine versions](VersionManagement.md)\.
 + There are limitations with slots or keyspaces and large items:

   If any of the keys in a shard contain a large item, that key isn't migrated to a new shard when scaling out or rebalancing\.
 This functionality can result in unbalanced shards\.